Containerisation using Apptainer¶

 will spawn a container from the specified image file, execute the

-, print the output and then exit the
+command python --version, print the output and then exit the

 container.